-On the subject of reliable tests for athletes one of the classic challenges is to identify a meaningful strength test that is a measure of functional strength that specifically relates to performance development for the legs.
-Many tests are bilateral and do not match the main unilateral nature of use of the legs in most sports.
-Hopping type tests are very useful but can place undesirable stresses on the knee, for example.
-A paper published very recently reports on the use of a modified unilateral free-weight bearing squat test that may be used reliably to perform 1- and 3RM lifts.
+On the subject of reliable tests for athletes, one of the classic challenges is to identify a meaningful strength test that is a measure of functional strength that relates specifically to performance development for the legs.
+Many tests are bilateral and do not match the primary unilateral nature of the use of the legs in most sports.
+Hopping type tests are beneficial but can place undesirable stresses on the knee, for example.
+A paper published very recent reports on the use of a modified unilateral free-weight bearing squat test that may be used reliably to perform 1- and 3RM lifts.
 The test is based on the subject supporting a bar in the back-squat position but having one leg 'passive' and supported (Figure 1 below).
-The subjects completed squats to a 90degree knee angle and all gained familiarization with an unloaded bar before performing the actual test measurements.
+The subjects completed squats to a 90degree knee angle, and all gained familiarization with an unloaded bar before performing the actual test measurements.
 The test was deemed to be more reliable than the lunge test where the variability of loading between the back leg and front leg is more difficult to control.
-Since the exercise is performed on an isolated leg then it may also be used for rehabilitation purposes allowing specific comparison to the healthy leg.
+Since the exercise is performed on an isolated leg, then it may also be used for rehabilitation purposes allowing specific comparison to the healthy leg.

 One of the main areas of injury in most athletes continues to be the hamstring muscle group.
 Many studies have tried to identify the cause(s).
-The hamstring is mainly active in a supportive capacity (i.e. eccentric - resisting leg flexion) in most sports and yet it is also largely the case that most leg strengthening exercises are based on concentric strengthening.
-Not surprisingly therefore the hamstring becomes most prone to injury when stressed eccentrically.
+The hamstring is active in a supportive capacity (i.e. eccentric - resisting leg flexion) in most sports and yet it is also largely the case that most leg strengthening exercises are based on concentric strengthening.
+Not surprisingly, the hamstring becomes most prone to injury when stressed eccentrically.
 The authors of a recent paper propose a specific eccentric hamstring strengthening routine and associated equipment to overcome this shortfall.
-They go on to propose a specific link between delayed-onset muscle soreness (DOMS - based on micro-tears) and gross muscle tears.
-The hypothesis is that improved eccentric training can therefore reduce the risk of common hamstring strains.
+They go on to offer a link between delayed-onset muscle soreness (DOMS - based on micro-tears) and gross muscle tears.
+The hypothesis is that improved eccentric training can reduce the risk of common hamstring strains.
 A further paper found that in comparing the effects of concentric training versus eccentric training that the latter showed higher strength values, lower fatigue, lower increase in lactate and ammonia when either the knee or ankle joints were worked.
-This means that for the same work levels the body is producing fewer metabolites able to limit performance.
-Clearly we need more eccentrics in sport!!
+This means that for the same work levels, the body is producing fewer metabolites able to limit performance.
+We need more eccentrics in sport!!

-Recovering from prolonged bouts of exercise clearly requires refuelling of the body and restoration of muscle glycogen levels.
-A review paper looked at regimes for glycogen replenishment and concluded that best practice involves consuming carbohydrate regularly and as soon as possible after exercise such as every 30 minutes, at the rate of 1.2g to 1.5g per kg of bodyweight per hour.
-The review also found that evidence exists supporting higher glycogen storage rates by further supplementation with protein (0.2g per kg of bodyweight per hour).
-This also reduces the amount and frequency of carbohydrate required to around 0.8g per kg of bodyweight per hour to maximize glycogen storage.
-It is also concluded that consumption of protein will assist in limiting post exercise muscle damage, The final outcome is that following this regime will impact significantly on subsequent exercise performance.
+Recovering from prolonged bouts of exercise requires refuelling the body and restoration of muscle glycogen levels.
+A review paper looked at regimes for glycogen replenishment.
+It concluded that best practice involves consuming carbohydrate regularly and as soon as possible after exercise such as every 30 minutes, at the rate of 1.2g to 1.5g per kg of body weight per hour.
+The review also found that evidence exists supporting higher glycogen storage rates by further supplementation with protein (0.2g per kg of body weight per hour).
+This also reduces the amount and frequency of carbohydrate required to around 0.8g per kg of body weight per hour to maximize glycogen storage.
+It is also concluded that the consumption of protein will assist in limiting post-exercise muscle damage.
+The outcome is that following this regime will impact significantly on subsequent exercise performance.
 A study based on endurance cyclists supports the review findings whereby 15 male cyclists underwent cycle ergometer rides firstly at 75% and then at 85% VO2 peak to exhaustion.
-During this time they consumed either a carbohydrate only (7.3% concentration) beverage or a similar beverage also containing protein (1.8%).
-In the first trial subjects on protein supplementation rode 29% longer (45.2mins vs. 32.6mins) and in the higher-level test rode a staggering 40% longer (43.6mins vs. 31.2 mins).
+During this time, they consumed either a carbohydrate only (7.3% concentration) beverage or a similar beverage also containing protein (1.8%).
+In the first trial, subjects on protein supplementation rode 29% longer (45.2mins vs 32.6mins) and in the higher-level test rode a staggering 40% longer (43.6mins vs 31.2 mins).
 Muscle damage was 83% lower with the beverage with added protein!
-It was not clear whether the performance outcome was due to higher caloric content or some, as yet, unknown protein-mediated mechanism So, any athlete involved in multiple rounds or several days of high-level activity of this nature should take note.
+It was not clear whether the performance outcome was due to higher caloric content or some, as yet, unknown protein-mediated mechanism.
+So, any athlete involved in multiple rounds or several days of high-level activity of this nature should take note.

-Having identified the important role protein plays in an athlete's diet another paper looks at how to choose the best!
-From an exhaustive survey, sources of proteins are considered and animal sources appear to have much in their favour although the study does not discount vegetable sources, except in the area of maintaining lean body mass.
+Having identified the important role protein plays in an athlete's diet, another paper looks at how to choose the best!
+From an exhaustive survey, sources of proteins are considered, and animal sources have much in their favour.
+However, the study does not discount vegetable sources, except in the area of maintaining lean body mass.
 Positive health data does exist surrounding, for example, the consumption of soy protein.
-For athlete supplementation casein best supports prolonged protein synthesis but whey protein is better initially when it may be most needed for rapid recovery and repair.
+For athlete supplementation casein best supports prolonged protein synthesis, but whey protein is better initially when it may be most needed for rapid recovery and repair.
 The author concludes that there is insufficient research data in this field to make too many strong arguments.

-Fat, the scourge of the endurance athlete is actually vital for ultra-endurance performance.
-Two recent papers[9,10] report on the benefits for such performers of moving away from the classical 'carbo-loading diet' to a high fat diet for anything up to 5-10 days before the event itself.
+Fat, the scourge of the endurance athlete is vital for ultra-endurance performance.
+Two recent papers[9,10] report on the benefits for such performers of moving away from the classical 'carbo-loading diet' to a high-fat diet for anything up to 5-10 days before the event itself.
 Getting it right is the key.
-A 1-3 day high fat diet only actually serves to deplete muscle glycogen leaving the body less-well prepared to deal with the distance whereas 5-6 days of a high fat diet is sufficient to change the rate of fat oxidation within the body serving to eke out glycogen consumption.
-This simply does not benefit the 2-3 hour runner who can store sufficient glycogen and consume further quantities during the event to maintain effort levels for the whole event.
-However, for those events lasting longer than 4 hours the fat oxidation pathway becomes critical to performance and a high fat diet over the designed period may reap substantial rewards.
+A 1 to 3-day high fat diet only serves to deplete muscle glycogen leaving the body less-well prepared to deal with the distance whereas 5-6 days of a high-fat diet is sufficient to change the rate of fat oxidation within the body serving to eke out glycogen consumption.
+This does not benefit the 2 to 3-hour runner who can store sufficient glycogen and consume further quantities during the event to maintain effort levels for the whole event.
+However, for those events lasting longer than 4 hours, the fat oxidation pathway becomes critical to performance, and a high-fat diet over the designed period may reap substantial rewards.

-Essential nutrients can be derived from various components of a healthy and balanced diet and so it is interesting to review a paper that looked at the effect of vegetarian diets on performance in strength sports.
-Among the conclusions the author derived from his review were:
+Essential nutrients can be derived from various components of a healthy and balanced diet.
+So it is interesting to review a paper that looked at the effect of vegetarian diets on performance in strength sports.
+Among the conclusions, the author derived from his review were:

-A paper that looked specifically at an intensive sprint-cycling training regime and the effects of creatine has reported improvements by as much as 6% in total work done in a series of 6s maximal bike sprints within an 80 minute window.
-Creatine was administered after the initial control measures for a period of 5 days in 20g / day doses.
+A paper that looked specifically at an intensive sprint-cycling training regime and the effects of creatine has reported improvements by as much as 6% in total work done in a series of 6s maximal bike sprints within an 80-minute window.
+Creatine was administered after the initial control measures for five days in 20g / day doses.
 Increases in muscle concentrations were reported to be by as much as 48.9%.

-A recent report suggests that a simple talent identification test may save the coach, the athlete and a lot of other people a lot of time, effort and money in the search for ultimate male power performer.
-Apparently, testosterone levels are related to the ratio between the lengths of a man's third finger to his index finger.
-The bigger the ratio the higher the testosterone level (which as we know enhances athletic performance).
-So check out your third finger - is it longer than your index finger?
+A recent report suggests that a simple talent identification test may save the coach, the athlete and a lot of other people a lot of time, effort and money in the search for the ultimate male power performer.
+Testosterone levels are related to the ratio between the lengths of a man's third finger to his index finger.
+The bigger the ratio, the higher the testosterone level (which as we know enhances athletic performance).
+So, check out your third finger - is it longer than your index finger?